metabase/metabase/docs/enterprise-guide/saml-auth0.md

 ![Auth0 SAML Mappings](images/saml-auth0/auth0samlmappings.png)

+## Mapping Auth0 Fields to Metabase
-Next, in the Auth0 Addon: SAML2 Web App popup, navigate to “Usage”.
+Next, in the Auth0 Addon: SAML2 Web App popup, click on the **Usage** tab.

 ![Auth0 SAML Usage Page](images/saml-auth0/auth0samlusage.png)

-In “Usage”, look for the “Identity Provider Login URL”.
-We’re going to copy this URL and go back to our Metabase tab.
-Under the section “Tell Metabase about your identity provider”, there is a field “SAML Identity Provider URL” where you want to paste the copied URL.
+In the popup's Usage tab, look for the **Identity Provider Login URL**.
+Let's copy this URL and return to our  Metabase.
+In the **Tell Metabase about your identity provider** section, paste the URL in the **SAML Identity Provider URL** field.

 ![Metabase SAML Settings with SAML ID](images/saml-auth0/mbsamlid.png)

-Back in the Auth0 tab, we’ll need to download the Auth0 certificate.

-Once your certificate has downloaded, you’ll need to use a text editor to open it.
-Then you need to copy the entire certificate.
+We'll return to our Auth0 tab, to download the Auth0 certificate.
+Once your certificate has downloaded, open it with a text editor and copy the entire certificate.
 It’s okay to include the “Begin certificate” and “End certificate”.

-In your metabase settings, paste the certificate into the section “SAML Identity Provider Certificate”.
+Return to your Metabase browser tab and, paste the certificate into the section **SAML Identity Provider Certificate**.

 ![Metabase SAML Settings with Certificate](images/saml-auth0/mbsamlcert.png)

-Now you have all of the necessary fields to connect to your Auth0 account to Metabase.
-Scroll down to the bottom of the Metabase SAML settings and click “Save changes”.

-In your Auth0 app popup, navigate back to “Settings”, scroll down to the bottom and click “Enable”.
+Scroll down to the bottom of the Metabase SAML settings and click **Save changes**.
+Next, we'll return to our Auth0 app popup, and, under the Settings tab, scroll down to the bottom and click **Enable**.

-You should now be able to log in to your Metabase instance with your Auth0 users.
+You should now be able to log in to your Metabase instance with your Auth0 users!